 Other traits include a complete lack of empathy towards others, displaying an unwillingness to identify or recognize the truth.

-They disregard the feelings and needs of the people around them, as they think only of and for themselves.
+What they disregard are the feelings and needs of the people around them, as they think only of and for themselves.

 They will become envious of others if they achieve success, while getting upset if they’re authority is questioned.

-They believe everyone is in extreme awe of them.
-They can be rude and stubborn, even if they know they’re in the wrong.
+Narcissists believe everyone is in extreme awe of them.
+They can also be rude and stubborn, even if they know they’re in the wrong.

 They Can’t Handle Criticism